Dropout as a Regularizer of Interaction Effects

-Another popular regularization mechanism is weight decay: placing an $\ell_2$ penalty on the weights of the network.
+\paragraph{Weight Decay} Another popular regularization mechanism is weight decay: placing an $\ell_2$ penalty on the weights of the network.
 We study weight decay on the same data generator as we studied Dropout in Sec.~\ref{sec:noise_expt}.
 As the results in Fig.~\ref{fig:weight_decay} show, strong weight decay (large values of $\lambda$) has a modest effect of regularizing against interaction effects.
-However, achieving the same practical benefit as Dropout provides is untenable due to the training instability that strong weight decay introduces: when weight decay was set larger than about 0.2 the DNNs learned simple constant functions.
+However, achieving the same practical benefit from weight decay as from Dropout is untenable due to the training instability that strong weight decay introduces: when weight decay was larger than 0.2, the NNs learned constant functions.